Vizzuality/job-offers/_posts/2015-06-15-offer-full-stack-engineer.markdown

 We take pride in developing high quality open source code that can handle large amounts of data and deliver a memorable user experience.
 For this we use the latest technologies in the front and back ends of our projects, like REACT, redux, ES6, NodeJS, Rails 4+, Docker, Postgres, MongoDB, amongst others.
 We enjoy experimenting with new technologies and approaches, facing technical challenges and pushing the boundaries of what can be done with data on the web.

-We are looking for a curious individual who is as passionate about the internet and Open Source as they about developing their own career and knowledge of new technology.
+We are looking for a curious individual who is as passionate about the internet and Open Source as they are about developing their own career and knowledge of new technology.

 ## Daily tasks include but aren’t limited to the following: